 Ukraine: Will tensions with Russia dilute the US focus on Indo-Pacific, China?

-With the United States (US) focused on the crisis with Russia over Ukraine, and diplomatic talks with Moscow yielding no breakthrough, there is a debate in the wider American strategic community about the possible impact of a conflict in the European theatre on the US role in Indo-Pacific region.
+With the US focused on the crisis with Russia over Ukraine, and diplomatic talks with Moscow yielding no breakthrough, there is a debate in the wider American strategic community about the possible impact of a conflict in the European theatre on the US’s role in Indo-Pacific theatre.

 Three questions, in particular, have animated both officials and experts.
 Is the Joe Biden administration’s focus on Russia at a time when China is the real strategic challenge of the present and the future smart?
 Will the US policy focus on Russia lead to a diversion in geopolitical attention and material resources from Indo-Pacific to Europe, or can Washington multi-task?
 And what does this mean for other countries in Asia, including India?